Luminoid/blog/source/_posts/iOS-Concurrency-and-Parallelism-Complete-Guide.md

 Two things follow:

-- **Suspension is roughly a function call** — no kernel transition, no stack copy, no thread context switch. `await` is closer to `return` than to `Thread.sleep`.
+- **Suspension is roughly a function call**: no kernel transition, no stack copy, no thread context switch. `await` is closer to `return` than to `Thread.sleep`.
 - **Stack traces are split.** A debugger paused inside an async function shows the current partial function, not the whole logical call chain.
 Xcode's Async Backtrace view stitches the chain back together.

 ### Executors decide where work runs

 Every `async` function runs on an *executor*.
 The ones you actually meet:

-- The **global concurrent executor** — the cooperative pool above.
+- The **global concurrent executor**: the cooperative pool above.
 The default for `Task { }` and `Task.detached { }`.
-- Each **actor's serial executor** — every actor owns one, and it serializes incoming calls so actor state is data-race-free by construction.
+- Each **actor's serial executor**: every actor owns one, and it serializes incoming calls so actor state is data-race-free by construction.
-- **`MainActor`'s executor** — the main run loop. `MainActor` is a global actor whose executor happens to be the main thread.
+- **`MainActor`'s executor**: the main run loop. `MainActor` is a global actor whose executor happens to be the main thread.

 `await` is the place where the runtime can *change executors*.
 When you call an actor method from outside, the `await` is where you get enqueued on that actor's serial executor.
-Most of the design choices later in this chapter — actor reentrancy, `Sendable`, region-based isolation, priority escalation — are answers to the same question: *what guarantees do we need to switch executors safely?*
+Most of the design choices later in this chapter (actor reentrancy, `Sendable`, region-based isolation, priority escalation) are answers to the same question: *what guarantees do we need to switch executors safely?*

 ### Three eras, one workspace